top of page

 Presenting data from the National Head Injury Foundation, they showed how the state could save between $3 to $5 million in life-time costs if just one person was saved from living life as a quadriplegic.
 This resulted in the ATSPA receiving its first state appropriation, which opened new doors for the organization.

-With progression came expansion and in 1989, the ATSPA joined forces with the office of the Cumberland County Coroner to obtain funds from the Pennsylvania Department of Transportation for the creation of South Central PA Highway Safety.
+In 1989, the ATSPA joined forces with the office of the Cumberland County Coroner to obtain funds from the Pennsylvania Department of Transportation for the creation of South Central PA Highway Safety.
 This department of the ATSPA focuses on transportation safety, including preventing distracted driving, teen driver safety and many other topics.
-Other changes included the restructuring of the board to reflect a wider geographical and occupational representation.

 bottom of page